 Victoria Peak trail.

-The main trail to the peak is known as the Peak Circle Walk.
-It is a well-maintained and clearly marked path that takes you around the circumference of Victoria Peak.
+The main trail to Victoria Peak is known as the Peak Circle Walk.
+It is a well-maintained and marked path that takes you around the circumference of Victoria Peak.
 It is one of the easiest hikes in Hong Kong leading along an asphalt road.
 It still requires some level of physical fitness, but it is suitable for most hikers, including families with children.
 It’s advisable to wear comfortable light clothing.

 The trail is approximately 3.5 kilometers long, and hiking Victoria Peak takes about 1.5 to 2 hours to complete, depending on your pace and the time you spend admiring the views.
 There are no shops on the way, so I advise taking water with you as it gets humid among the beautiful lush tropical forest (it was humid even in winter month of February).
 There are toilets on the way to the top.

-During second half of the trail you will be able to admire amazing Hong Kong skyline.
-Shortly the tram upper station is visible from the trail.
+During the second half of the trail, you will be able to admire the amazing Hong Kong skyline.
+Shortly, the tram upper station is visible from the trail.
 Last few sections of stairs and you are at the buzzing top again!

-There are 3 ways to reach Victoria Peak:
+There are 3 ways to get to Victoria Peak:

 - HIKING Victoria Peak via Peak Circle Walk,

-- PEAK TRAM, the historic funicular railway that takes you up to Victoria Peak from the Peak Tram Lower Terminus in Central.
+- TAKING HONG KONG VICTORIA PEAK TRAM, the historic funicular railway that takes you up to Victoria Peak from the Peak Tram Lower Terminus in Central.
 You can choose between a single or round trip on the Peak Tram,

 Sky Terrace 428 - the highest viewing platform in HK.

-Once you reach the top there are many hiking trails from that point:
+Once you reach the top, there are many hiking trails from Victoria Peak:

 - You can continue the Peak Circle Walk